12 Top-Rated Resorts in the Palm Springs Area

 Palm Springs is a beautiful desert city about 100 miles (two hours by car) east of Los Angeles.
 This resort destination offers year-round warm weather and sunny skies.
 It also offers incredible natural scenery, amazing hiking trails, golf courses, and excellent restaurants.

 The Greater Palm Springs area, which includes the surrounding cities of Rancho Mirage, Palm Desert, La Quinta, and Indian Wells, includes more than 100 golf courses, and the area is also home to many resort hotel properties, offering a full range of activities and amenities.
 You may also want to visit the hot springs of nearby Desert Hot Springs.

 The high season for Palm Springs is when it's cold in other places in North America, lasting from early September through the end of May.
 Prices drop as it gets very hot during the summer, with daytime temperatures routinely exceeding 110 degrees Fahrenheit, creating an off-season time between June and August.

-Find the best place to stay with our list of the best resorts in the Palm Springs area.
+Find the best place to stay with our list of the top resorts in the Palm Springs area.